Administrative Regulations on Manufacturing, Import and Report of the Controlled Telecommunications Radio-Frequency Devices

 4. The import is only for short-term static display, short-term exhibition performance or sports competition, and is promised to be re-exported after the end of the period.

-For CTRFDs that have obtained a radio station license in subparagraph 1 of the preceding Paragraph, those submitting the report may apply for the same when applying for renewal of the power station license.
+For CTRFDs that have obtained a radio station license in subparagraph 1 of the preceding Paragraph, those applying for the renewal of the radio station license shall be considered as having already submitted the report and exempt from following the provisions of Article 21.

 Chapter 5 Re-export, Sealing, Destruction under Surveillance, and Cancellation of Listed Management

-For devices imported with project approval documents in accordance with subparagraph 1, 3 or 8, Paragraph 1, Article 7, the applicant shall re-export the imported CTRFD or apply for destruction under surveillance prior to the expiration of the period specified in the approval document.
+For devices imported with approval document for the CTRFD Use Plan in accordance with Paragraph 1 of Article 7, the applicant shall re-export the imported CTRFD or apply for destruction under surveillance prior to the expiration of the period specified in the approval document.
 If necessary, the applicant may apply for an extension with a written statement stating the reasons within 30 days prior to the expiration of the prescribed period.
 The extension period shall be limited to two years and be granted a maximum of two times.

-When any of the following circumstances occurs in the preceding two Paragraphs, the re-export of imported CTRFD or application for destruction under surveillance of competent authority shall be exempt:
+When any of the following circumstances occurs in the preceding Paragraph, the re-export of imported CTRFD or application for destruction under surveillance of competent authority shall be exempt:

 1. The Class 1 CTRFD that has obtained the approval document for the network establishment, station establishment or a station license, and has submitted a report to the competent authority for reference.